Organizational Psychology Programs

 The program in Organizational Sciences is one of the most popular psychology programs at CGU.
 The objective of the program is to train future leaders, change agents, scholars, and educators to use psychological and organizational theory and research to improve organizational effectiveness and the work life of all individuals.
 Since we believe every student is unique, we encourage students to tailor their coursework and practical experiences to fit their individual interests and career goals.

 Most graduates of the program report being well prepared and sought after for a wide variety of personally rewarding career opportunities.
-Follow this link for a sample of positions held by SBOS alumni.
+Follow this link for a sample of positions held by DBOS alumni.